Science Points to a Creator of the Universe

 Both of these theories are impossible according to human science, unless there was an external creative force turning the randomness into complex structures.
 In other words GOD, as the Creator, made the Universe and the Life we see on Earth as described in the Bible.
 Or yet another mysterious being served as a creator with no record in human history.

 Creation and the Big-Bang and Evolution Theories are discussed in detail in Chapter 3 of the Book.
-Excerpt:
+Excerpt (System is two colored granules and a mixer in steady-state):

 "Entropy is simply explained by all things tend toward a state of disorder (chaos).
 For example, if red sugar and green sugar (staples for Christmas cookies!) are mixed together, they will remain mixed.
 No matter how long the granules are mixed the red and green will not separate from each other into their original red-green components.
 They are in a state of disorder.
 This will continue unless acted upon by another force to restore order.
 In other words you can take a tweezers and remove the red granules from the green granules (a lot of work!)."